bertt/geoparquet/README.md

 parquetFileWriter.Close();
 ```

-Result Parquet file can be visualized in QGIS as a geometry layer with LineString features.

 ### Writing Polygon geometries with native encoding

 For writing Polygon geometries using native GeoParquet encoding, create a schema with a struct containing lists of rings, where each ring is a list of x and y coordinates: